Project HOME is currently in need of the following items for The Hub of Hope walk-in engagement center:

-- Toiletries including shampoo, conditioner, body wash, soap, toothpaste, toothbrush, shaving cream, razors
+- Travel sized toiletries including shampoo, conditioner, body wash, soap, toothpaste, toothbrush, shaving cream, razors

-- New warm-weather clothing, such as sweatpants, sweatshirts, coats, hats, scarves, gloves (men's and women's)
+- New/gently used warm-weather clothing, such as sweatpants, sweatshirts, coats, hats, scarves, gloves (men's and women's)

 HOME Spun Resale Boutique accepts high quality, like-new men’s and women's clothing and accessories including coats, shoes, jewelry, scarves, hats, ties, gloves and purses.
 HOME Spun Resale Boutique is located at 1523 Fairmount Avenue, and accepts walk-in donations during business hours.
 Please visit the webpage for more information about hours of operation.